The reverse mathematics of theorems of Jordan and Lebesgue

 \blfootnote{Nies' work is partially supported by the Marsden fund of New Zealand.
-Yokoyama's work is partially supported by JSPS Grant-in-Aid 16K17640, JSPS-NUS Bilateral Joint Research Projects J150000618, JSPS fellowship for research abroad, and JSPS Core-to-Core Program (A.~Advanced Research Networks). }
+Yokoyama's work is partially supported by JSPS KAKENHI (grant numbers 19K03601 and 15H03634) and JSPS Core-to-Core Program (A.~Advanced Research Networks). }

 \Bexp{\mathrm{B}\Sigma_{1}+\mathrm{exp}} \RF{\mathrm{RF}} \tpl{\mathrm{tpl}} \col{\mathrm{col}} \fin{\mathrm{fin}} \Log{\mathrm{Log}} \Ct{\mathrm{Const}} \It{\mathrm{It}} \PHt{\widetilde{\mathrm{PH}}{}} \BME{\mathrm{BME}_{*}} \HT{\mathrm{HT}} \Fin{\mathrm{Fin}} \FinHT{\mathrm{FinHT}} \wFinHT{\mathrm{wFinHT}} \FS{\mathrm{FS}} \LL{\mathsf{L}} \GPg{\mathrm{GP}} \GP{\mathrm{GP}^{2}_{2}} \FGPg{\mathrm{FGP}} \FGP{\mathrm{FGP}^{2}_{2}} \SGP{\mathrm{SGP}^{2}_{2}} \Con{\mathrm{Con}} \WF{\mathrm{WF}} \bb{\mathbf{b}}